MrPicklePinosaur/grind75/week2/README.md

 Went for O(n) time and O(n) space solution using a set.
 Can also sort and traverse, checking if adjacent elements are the same, giving us O(1) space but O(nlogn) time.

+## Q12: Maximum Subarray

+We can reduce this problem to Best time to buy and sell stocks by taking the input array and generating a prefix sum array.
+By taking the difference between any two elements in prefix array, we get the total value of the subarray.

+After looking at the other solutions, I found an O(1) memory solution that uses Kadane's algorithm.
+The implementation is explained [here](https://www.youtube.com/watch?v=5WZl3MMT0Eg).
+Esentially it does one pass through the input array and discards negative prefixes.